Karamcse/Models_R/README.md

 Note: These are equivalent to some of the latest/better methods of performing CV available now in R and Python.

 ### R scripts
+1. GBM
-1. GLM
+2. GLM
-1. Logistic Regression
+3. Logistic Regression
-2. Naive Bayes
+4. Naive Bayes
-3. Nearest Neighbour
+5. Nearest Neighbour
-4. Random Forest
+6. Random Forest
-5. SVM
+7. SVM
-6. XGBoost
+8. XGBoost

 ### Python scripts
 Coming soon... :-)